 Furthermore, Earth Charter Principle 6 (Prevent harm as the best method of environmental protection and, when knowledge is limited, apply a precautionary approach) and supporting principles provide additional guidance of the kind implied by a WEO trusteeship model of global governance.
-A further corollary is that due consideration must given to environmental rights, including the rights to potable water, clean air, food security, and uncontaminated soil.
+A further corollary is that due consideration must given to environmental rights, including the rights to potable water, clean air, food security, and uncontaminated soil16.
 The WEO trusteeship mandate will require that it have the means to stop individuals or states from degrading common goods which in aggregate speak to Earth's vitality, diversity and beauty.
 Given this, the WEO should also be mandated with the power to act as a dispute resolution mechanism.

 A major issue which has hampered the advancement of an international response to ecological issues is the lack of accountability for states in breach of their legal obligations.
 Traditionally, it has been up to states to call upon the International Court of Justice (ICJ) when another state acts outside of the bounds of their legal obligations.
-However, problematically both states have to agree upon the court's jurisdiction and in the past states have been able to avoid the legal ramifications of decisions by political manoeuvring.
-Furthermore, in the case of the global commons there is also the issue of the lack of a plaintiff clearly qualified to demonstrate both standing and injury.
+However, problematically both states have to agree upon the court's jurisdiction and in the past states have been able to avoid the legal ramifications of decisions by political manoeuvring17.